psvet/obey/README.md

 # Obey

-Asynchronous model validation library for those of us with better things to do.
+Data model validation library for those of us with better things to do.

 ## Installation